-A Holistic Understanding of the Convention
+A Holistic Understanding of the Canadian Baptists of Atlantic Canada (2021)

-One of the first challenges the Council faced in adopting Policy Governance was to find a model for understanding the kind of organization our Convention is and the role the Convention Council plays in it.
-Two articles by John Carver on "Families of Boards" provided the Council with a model that describes our Convention.
+One of the first challenges the Council faced in adopting Policy Governance was to find a model for understanding the kind of organization our Canadian Baptists of Atlantic Canada Family (2021) is and the role the Canadian Baptists of Atlantic Canada (2021) Council plays in it.
+Two articles by John Carver on "Families of Boards" provided the Council with a model that describes our Canadian Baptists of Atlantic Canada Family (2021).
 Carver describes two kinds of families of boards.
 One is a federation in which multiple organizations own a single organization, and the other is a parent subsidiary arrangement, also called a holding company, in which a single organization owns a number of other organizations.

-Our Convention is a complex organization.
+Our Canadian Baptists of Atlantic Canada (2021) is a complex organization.
 Without question, it is a true federation.
-Its ministries, facilities, and resources are owned by the member churches, which are in themselves autonomous and incorporated organizations.
+Its ministries, facilities, and resources are owned by the member churches, which are in themselves autonomous organizations.
 These member churches have joined together for fellowship, cooperative ministry, and mission.

-Our Convention is also like a holding company.
-It has established a number of Convention Organizations to carry out tasks and ministries best performed at arms' length from the parent organization.
-Most of the Convention Organizations are incorporated bodies in their own right.
-The Convention, however, owns them in the sense that it appoints their members and holds them responsible for carrying out the mandated it has given them.
+Canadian Baptists of Atlantic Canada (2021) is also like a holding company.
+It has established a number of Canadian Baptists of Atlantic Canada (2021) Organizations to carry out tasks and ministries best performed at arms' length from the parent organization.
+Most of the Canadian Baptists of Atlantic Canada (2021) Organizations are incorporated bodies in their own right.
+The Canadian Baptists of Atlantic Canada (2021), however, owns them in the sense that it appoints their members and holds them responsible for carrying out the mandate it has given them.

-According to Section 3.05 of the CABC General Operating Bylaw the governing authority of our Convention rests with the Member appointed Delegates (cf. 3.05 (b) & (c)) and the Ex officio Delegates (c.f.
+According to Section 3.05 of the CBAC (2021) General Operating Bylaw the governing authority of our Canadian Baptists of Atlantic Canada (2021) rests with the Member-appointed Delegates (cf. 3.05 (b) & (c)) and the Ex officio Delegates (c.f.
 3.05 (e)) meeting in Assembly.
-The members of the Convention Council serve as the Board of Directors of the corporation, the Convention, as required by the "Canada Not-for-profit Corporations Act" (cf. Section II GOBylaw - Definitions).
-"The Council shall administer, manage, and give oversight to the spiritual, temporal, and administrative affairs, activities, business, and property of the Convention between Membership Meetings" (cf. GOBylaw 4.06 (a).
-In relation to the Convention Organizations, the Council is "to monitor, at least annually, the performance of the Boards of the Convention Organizations on the basis of the policies set forth in this Policies Manual (cf. GOBylaw 4.06 (b) (v)).
+The members of the Canadian Baptists of Atlantic Canada (2021) Council serve as the Board of Directors of the corporation, Canadian Baptists of Atlantic Canada (2021), as required by the "Canada Not-for-profit Corporations Act" (cf. Section II GOBylaw - Definitions).
+"The Council shall administer, manage, and give oversight to the spiritual, temporal, and administrative affairs, activities, business, and property of the CBAC (2021) between Membership Meetings" (cf. GOBylaw 4.07 (2021) (a).
+In relation to the Canadian Baptists of Atlantic Canada (2021) Organizations, the Council is "to monitor, at least annually, the performance of the Boards, (2021) of the Canadian Baptists of Atlantic Canada (2021) Organizations on the basis of the policies set forth in this Policies Manual (cf. GOBylaw 4.07(2021) (b) (vii)).
+(2021)